Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Best-in-class free plan for teams up to 15

-- Beautifully designed, intuitive interface
+- Beautifully designed, intuitive to use

 - Strong workflow automation